 Use timers to save burning your stuff and having to do it again! darn.

-Use knives that stay sharp for longer rather than electric knives.
+Use manual knives that stay sharp for longer rather than electric knives where suited.

 Have a compost for your kitchen scraps (fruit and vegetable scraps only).
 A small stainless steel compost bin to collect scraps is perfect for the kitchen bench.
 A top indoor compost bin includes a charcoal filter to reduce odors, like this one.